gipsousp/sqlr.mcycle/README.md

 <!-- badges: end -->

 `sqlr.mcycle` is an R package with the research compendium of the
-project: Sleep-Wake Cycle and Menstrual Cycle: A Systematic Quantitative Literature Review.
+project: sleep-wake and menstrual cycle: a systematic quantitative literature review.
 The aim of `sqlr.mcycle` is to facilitate the research work, in addition to contributing to the reproducibility of the research.